 How Can Electrification Reduce Emissions?

-In the United States, over 70 percent of electricity is currently generated using zero- or low-carbon fuels (36 percent is from nuclear energy and renewables, and 35 percent is from natural gas, which emits the least carbon dioxide of any fossil fuel when burned).
+In the United States, over 40 percent of electricity is currently generated using zero-carbon fuels such as nuclear energy and renewables, and 35 percent is generated from natural gas, which emits the least carbon dioxide of any fossil fuel when burned.
 Consequently, technologies that use electricity as a fuel source result in lower carbon dioxide emissions on average than those that use fossil fuels directly.
-Additionally, the electricity grid is expected to become even cleaner over time as many state policies (such as Renewable Portfolio Standards) aim to increase the amount of electricity generated by renewable sources.
-Thus, the benefits associated with electrification will likely grow in the future as electricity generation becomes less carbon-intensive.
+Additionally, the electricity grid is expected to become even cleaner over time as many state policies (such as Renewable Portfolio Standards) aim to increase the amount of electricity generated by zero-carbon sources.
+Therefore, the benefits associated with electrification will likely grow in the future as electricity generation becomes less carbon intensive.

 If policymakers seek to decarbonize the transportation, building, and industrial sectors, replacing fossil fuels with electricity may also be one of the only technologically viable options.
-Several methods are available for decarbonizing the electricity sector, but other sectors have far fewer options available for significantly reducing emissions (read about different options for reducing emissions in each sector here).
+Several methods are available for decarbonizing the electricity sector, but other sectors have far fewer options available for significantly reducing emissions aside from electrification (read about different options for reducing emissions in each sector here).
 For example, many alternative transportation fuels (such as biodiesel and ethanol) are cleaner than gasoline, but they still emit carbon dioxide and other conventional air pollutants when burned.
 Hydrogen, another alternative fuel, does not produce emissions but is very expensive and requires electricity to make.
-Transitioning from fossil-fuel technologies to electric technologies in non-power sectors would allow policymakers to focus on decarbonizing the electrical grid—a task that may be far more feasible than attempting to decarbonize each sector separately.
+Transitioning to electric technologies, which emit no emissions at the point of use, would transfer most emissions to the power sector.
+This would allow policymakers to focus on decarbonizing the electrical grid to reduce emissions, rather than focusing on myriad pathways like vehicle fuel efficiency requirements.
+Focusing on electrical grid decarbonization may be far more feasible than attempting to decarbonize each sector separately.

 Electrification of the Transportation Sector

-The transportation sector accounts for 29 percent of US greenhouse gas emissions (2017 data).
-Within the sector, nearly 60 percent of emissions come from light-duty vehicles, 23 percent from medium- and heavy-duty vehicles, and the remaining 18 percent from aircraft, ships, rail, and other sources.
+The transportation sector accounts for 29 percent of US greenhouse gas emissions (2019 data).
+Within the sector, 58 percent of emissions come from light-duty vehicles, 24 percent from medium- and heavy-duty vehicles, and the remainder from aircraft, ships, rail, and other sources.
 Given the limited electrification potential of aircraft and ships, and the small share of rail in the sector, this section will focus exclusively on electrification of light-, medium-, and heavy-duty vehicles.

 Benefits of Electrification

 Most light-duty vehicles (like cars, SUVs, and small trucks) run on gasoline while heavy-duty vehicles (like buses or large trucks) typically run on diesel fuel.
-The Corporate Average Fuel Economy (CAFE) Standards have required these vehicles to become more fuel-efficient over time, but substantially reducing emissions from vehicles will ultimately require fuel switching away from carbon-emitting gasoline or diesel to a cleaner fuel like electricity.
+The Corporate Average Fuel Economy (CAFE) Standards have required these vehicles to become more fuel-efficient over time, but substantially reducing emissions from vehicles will ultimately require switching to a cleaner fuel like electricity.
 In addition to decreasing greenhouse gas emissions, transitioning to electric vehicles can benefit the electric grid and improve air quality.

 Electrification of transportation can also improve air quality.
 Switching to electric cars and trucks can reduce air pollution where the vehicles are operating, since they do not produce tailpipe emissions.
 Electrification of municipal buses could also be particularly beneficial for improving local air quality.
 While municipal buses account for a small portion of overall transportation CO₂ emissions, they typically run on diesel fuel or compressed natural gas (CNG) and produce tailpipe emissions containing other air pollutants (like nitrogen oxides and sulfur dioxide) that contribute to poor local air quality, while electric buses do not.
 Switching to electric buses could improve air quality, particularly in low-income neighborhoods that rely heavily on bus lines, and therefore provide health benefits for those communities.